mnv1851/mnv1851/README.md

 I recently earned the CompTIA Security+, Microsoft AZ-900 certification, and continue to strengthen my skills through hands-on labs, SIEM investigations, malware analysis practice, and detection-oriented security projects.
 I hold a Bachelor’s in Computer Applications from Chandigarh University and I am currently pursuing a MAS in Computer Security and Forensic Administration at Fairleigh Dickinson University, Vancouver, Canada.

+I have over 1.4k subscriber on youtube , where i document my cybersecurity skills, labs, projects, and journey.

 I am also ranked in the Top 1% on TryHackMe and hold the exclusive SAL1 (Security Analyst Level 1) certification.

 My portfolio is built with one purpose: to demonstrate job-ready SOC capability through real artifacts—detections, timelines, logs, SIEM alerts, and structured write-ups.